United Way: Beene's centralization efforts

 Betty Stanley Beene took over in 1997.
 Beene advocated for a more-centralized system where United Way of America would take the lead on issues that affect all local United Ways and attempted to set national standards for all United Ways.
 This proposal would require that each local United Way undergo a thorough public self-examination of their effectiveness every few years.

 United Way of America, under Beene leadership, paid Cap Gemini America $12 million to build charitable-pledge software for the United Way Information Network, a centralized national pledge processing center.
-The national center aimed to make donations more efficient and attractive companies with national footprints.
+The national center aimed to make donations more efficient and attractive to companies with national footprints.
 However, these plans competed with the regional pledge processing centers operated by four large regional United Ways.
 The software was riddled with issues and was unable to process gifts in its first test run.
 A review of the software by Deloitte & Touche found 400 serious problems.
 United Way abandoned the project in 1999 and came to settlement with Cap Gemini in 2000.

 Some local United Ways intensely rejected these plans, and withheld their dues to United Way of America as an act of protest.
 The United Way in Rochester went so far as to obtain the legal right to alternative names in the event the United Way broke up.
 These issues would, in part, lead to Beene's departure in 2001.

 Brian Gallagher, former head of United Way in Columbus, Ohio, took over as president and CEO in 2002.